-Detecting and correcting index key violations - Amazon DynamoDB
+Detecting and correcting index key violations in DynamoDB - Amazon DynamoDB

 During the backfill phase of global secondary index creation, Amazon DynamoDB examines each item in the table to determine whether it is eligible for inclusion in the index.
 Some items might not be eligible because they would cause index key violations.
 In these cases, the items remain in the table, but the index doesn't have a corresponding entry for that item.